FaizAzizAtK/Prompt-Recommender/README.md

 # Prompt-Recommender

-Recommends prompts tuned to your specific task for an LLM
+Recommends prompts fine tuned to your specific task for an LLM